saurabh1088/notes/iOS/Persistence/CoreData.md

 - NSInferMappingModelAutomaticallyOption.

+## TODO: Move this to proper location
+## About Transient
+Properties—relationships as well as attributes—may be transient.
+A managed object context knows about transient properties and tracks changes made to them.
+Transient properties are ignored by the persistent store, and not just during saves: one cannot fetch using a predicate based on transients (although one can use transient properties to filter in memory).

+## TODO: Move this to proper location
+## NSManagedObjectContext Parent Child scenario
+- It has a property `var parent: NSManagedObjectContext?`
+- This property can point to a parent context
+- This can create a chain of parent child relationship which eventually will culminate in a NSManagedObjectContext having parent as nil.

+## Good Thing to Know:
+When one want to store images, then one have to set the type to Binary Data and check the Allows External Storage in the Attribute Inspector.
+We do this because when we initialize the Core Data, we load all the data to the memory.
+When we have a lot of saved images, we don’t want them to get loaded every time we open the app, but only when it’s time to show/use them.
+This way, we’ll avoid any performance issues.

 ## TODOs
 - [x] Check how to specify which persistent store to use and which is default one core data uses.
 - [ ] What is Core Data, and what is its primary purpose in iOS development?